aaronlolo326/aaronlolo326/_posts/2023-12-14-oral-defence-passed.md

 feedback.

 <i>
-I have to thank Guy Emerson from Cambridge, with whom I have had many fruitful dis- cussions during remote calls, in-person chats, and not to mention on the DELPH-IN Discourse forum.
+I have to thank Guy Emerson from Cambridge, with whom I have had many fruitful discussions during remote calls, in-person chats, and not to mention on the DELPH-IN Discourse forum.
 I am thankful for the opportunity to attend and present at the DELPH-IN Summit, which would not have been an event in any possible world I could envision.
 It has been a pleasure to collaborate with you.
 I would also love to thank Sunny Lai, who opened the door of computational linguistics to me and aided my first steps in research.